Where the Red Fern Grows (1974 film): Production

 The film was produced by Lyman Dayton and filmed on location in Oklahoma, including at the waterfall in what is now Natural Falls State Park.

 Reception

 Where the Red Fern Grows received generally positive reviews.
 The Nevada Daily Mail called the film "quite simply a wonderful story".

 It was claimed the film had grossed over $5.85 million in the United States.

 Sequel

-In 1992, a sequel entitled Where the Red Fern Grows: Part Two (alternately titled Where the Red Fern Grows 2: The Homecoming) was released by McCullough Family Media, Inc. and Red Fern II Ltd. In it, Billy returns home as a veteran from World War II, bitter and sad at having lost a leg.
-His ailing grandfather gives him two new puppies which he is reluctant to accept, but his sister Sarah convinces him to do so.
-Later, he befriends a neighbor boy named Wilson.
-The film starred Wilford Brimley, Doug McKeon, Chad McQueen and Lisa Whelchel.
+In 1992, a sequel entitled Where the Red Fern Grows: Part Two (alternately titled Where the Red Fern Grows 2: The Homecoming) was released by McCullough Family Media, Inc. and Red Fern II Ltd. In it, Billy, now an adult, returns home as a veteran from World War II, bitter and sad at having lost a leg.
+His ailing grandfather gives him two new puppies which he is reluctant to accept, but his sister Sarah convinces him to do so, and he names them Old Dan and Little Ann, after his former two dogs.
+Later, he befriends a neighbor boy named Wilson, and teaches him coon-hunting.
+The film starred Wilford Brimley as Grandpa, Doug McKeon as Billy, Chad McQueen as Rainie, and Lisa Whelchel as Sarah.